smurfix/OpenTTD/docs/multiplayer.md

 - You can let your server automatically restart a map when, let's say, year 2030 is reached.
 See `set restart_game_date` for detail.

-- If you want to be on the server-list, make your server public.
+- If you want to be on the server list, make your server public.
 You can do this either from the Start Server window, via the in-game Online Players window, or by typing in the console: `set server_game_type public`.